Speiger/Primitive-Collections/README.md

 do not combine the commands because they can not be executed at the same time.

 ## Current Down Sides (Random order)
-- SubMaps/Set implementation isn't perfect right now.
-This will be addressed slowly due to rewrites required.
 - Documentation is only present at the lowest level for most cases and needs a typo fixing.